aryangarg794/TD-Learning/README.md

 -------------------

-To run the repo/notebook, download [uv](https://docs.astral.sh/uv/) and run the following command:
+To run the repo, download [uv](https://docs.astral.sh/uv/) and run the following command:

 ```bash
 uv venv